alchemydc/horizen-alert-discord/README.md

 [Horizen](https://www.horizen.io/), née Zencash, is a fork of [Zcash](https://z.cash), which introduces a masternode system that incentivizes participants to operate what they call [SecureNodes](https://www.horizen.io/securenodes/) and [SuperNodes](https://www.horizen.io/supernodes/) on the network.

-These nodes do not mine, but are incentivized to expose TCP listeners to other users (with valid TLS certs), validate transactions and also perform a Sprout shielded transaction about once a day.
+These nodes do not mine, but are incentivized to expose TCP listeners to other users (with valid TLS certs), relay and validate transactions, and also perform a Sprout shielded transaction about once a day.

 This script uses the [Horizen Secure Node API](https://securenodes2.na.zensystem.io/about/api) to enumerate any downtimes or exceptions that would exclude your nodes from being paid their rewards, and notifies via a Discord webhook, and is designed to be run from cron or as a cloud function.